sergiopirla/ShinyExpEcon/README.md

 # ShinyExpEcon
 Collection of functions that I've used in the past when programming economic experiments using Shiny Apps and R.

+The repository contains the following examples of Shiny apps:

+**page-rand.R :** Page randomization